 Stan: Steve, I'm going to motivate you the same way the CIA motivates its assassins.
 You know, when they have trouble asking out a girl. *clamps an electronic collar around Steve's neck* There.
 If you don't ask Debbie out in 24 hours, the collar will sense your stress levels and blow up.

-The Todd River Race in Alice Springs, Australia, is a tongue-in-cheek subversion of conventional river regattas in which the "rowers" must carry their boats along the dried-up riverbed.
+- The Henley On Todd Regatta in Alice Springs, Australia, is a tongue-in-cheek subversion of conventional river regattas in which the "rowers" must carry their boats along the dried-up riverbed.
 Nature sometimes sabotages the event by inconsiderately filling the river with water, subverting the intended subversion.